TIBCOSoftware/snappydata/README.md

 #### OLAP and OLTP Store

 SnappyContext extends SQLContext and adds functionality to work with row and column tables.
-When queries inside jobs are executed they are parsed initially by the SnappyData server to determine if it is a OLAP class or a OLTP class query.
+When queries inside jobs are executed they are parsed initially by the SnappyData server to determine if it is an OLAP class or an OLTP class query.
 Currently, all column table queries are considered OLAP.
 Such queries are planned using Spark's Catalyst engine and scheduled to be executed on the data servers.
 ```scala
 val resultDF = airlineDF.join(airlineCodeDF,
         airlineDF.col("UniqueCarrier").equalTo(airlineCodeDF("CODE"))).
         groupBy(airlineDF("UniqueCarrier"), airlineCodeDF("DESCRIPTION")).
         agg("ArrDelay" -> "avg").orderBy("avg(ArrDelay)")
 ```
-For low latency OLTP queries in jobs, SnappyData won't schedule these queries instead execute them immediately on SnappyData servers without any scheduling overhead.
+For low latency OLTP queries in jobs, SnappyData won't schedule these queries.
+Instead SnappyData executes them immediately on SnappyData servers without any scheduling overhead.
 Quite often, this may mean simply fetching or updating a row by hashing a key (in nanoseconds).
 ```scala
 // Suppose a particular Airline company say 'Delta Air Lines Inc.' re-brands itself as 'Delta America'.
 Update the row table.
 val filterExpr: String = " CODE ='DL'"